MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Accumulator

-An [accumulator](https://en.wikipedia.org/wiki/Accumulator_(cryptography)) collects votes on transactions from authorities in Sui.
+An [accumulator](https://en.wikipedia.org/wiki/Accumulator_(cryptography)) makes sure the transaction is received by a quorum of authorities, collects a quorum of votes, submits the certificate to the authorities, and replies to the client.
 The accumulator enables transactions to be certified.
+Sui offers a Gateway service that can assume the role of accumulator and collect votes on transactions from authorities in Sui, saving end users bandwidth.

 ### Authority